oncodash/ontoweaver/docs/sections/mapping_api.TPL.rst

            - treatment
        to_object: drug
        via_relation: alteration_biomarker_for_drug
-       forbidden: '[^0-9]' # Pattern matching all characters that are not numeric.
-       # Therefore, you only allow numeric characters.
+       forbidden: ' ' # A space.
-       substitute: "_" # Substitute all removed characters with an underscore, in case they are
+       substitute: "-" # Substitute all underscores by an underscore.
-       # located inbetween allowed_characters.

-Here we define that the transformer should only allow numeric characters in the values extracted from the *treatment* column.
-All other characters will be removed and substituted with an underscore, in case they are located inbetween allowed characters.
+Here we define that the transformer replaces every space by an underscore, in the values extracted from the *treatment* column.

 By default, the transformer will allow alphanumeric characters (A-Z, a-z, 0-9), underscore (\_), backtick (\`), dot (.), and parentheses (),